Astrological Calendars in Western and Vedic astrology software

 by Hank Friedman

-In 2020, Jim Maynard, after 46 years of serving the astrological community deeply by publishing his astrological calendar, decided to stop creating his calendar.
-However, after seeing how poor the offerings were from other companies, he decided to go ahead and produce and market a PDF (printable file) version of his calendar, which you can order here.
+In 2020, Jim Maynard, after 46 years of serving the astrological community deeply by publishing his astrological calendar, decided to stop creating it.
+For 2020, he decided to go ahead and produce a PDF version of his calendar, but now he has stopped completely.

-Because many astrologers heard about his original plan, I started receiving several emails from people asking about astrology programs that can generate astrology calendars, which inspired this article.
+Because many astrologers heard about his retirement, I have received many emails from people asking about astrology programs that can generate astrology calendars, which inspired this article.

 There are many astrology programs, both Western and Vedic, capable of generating astro-calendars, but the features and capabilities vary greatly and are worth reviewing.